ADBC (American Defenders of Bataan and Corregidor) Museum

 dedicated to Prisoners of War Captured in the Philippines and Pacific Islands in 1941, and 1942 and those who gave their lives for their country

-Latest Quan --Winter 2012 Available on web
+Latest Quan --Spring 2013 Newest Copy available on web

 Defenders of the Philippine Islands from World War II remembered